 Resettlement Assistance Program (RAP) program services include:

-Our RAP program Settlement Consultants and all staff members at the Sault Community Career Centre work towards our common goal of moving refugees to a healthy state of independence by creating an inclusive and accessible environment.
+We work towards moving refugees to a healthy state of independence by creating an inclusive and accessible environment.

 477 Queen Street East, Unit #101.
 Sault Ste.
 Marie, ON P6A 1Z5